 How to Remove a Virus from a Hard Drive

-If you are wondering how to remove a virus from an external hard drive, you have come to the right place.
-Not only are viruses frustrating to deal with, but it can also be frightening, especially if it has the capability of stealing and using your personal information against you.
+If you’re wondering how to remove virus from external hard drive, you’ve come to the right place.
+Not only are viruses frustrating to deal with, but they can also be frightening, especially since they have the ability to steal and use your personal information against you.

-Viruses (the malware type) are invasive and nasty things, and if your hard drive has been infected, it can be challenging to safely delete the virus from the hard drive.
+Viruses (the malware type) are invasive and nasty things, and if your hard drive has been infected, it can be challenging to safely remove a virus from your hard drive.

 What is a Virus?

-To put it simply, a virus is a type of malware (malicious software) that attaches itself to files and programs.
-True to its name, viruses spread by infecting (self-replicating) their code on other files and programs within the computer.
+A virus is a type of malware (malicious software) that attaches itself to files and programs.
+True to its name, viruses spread by infecting (self-replicating) their code onto other files and programs within the computer.

-Nowadays, it is most commonly seen as an email attachment from unknown senders – once a user opens this attachment, the virus quickly spreads onto the computer.
+Viruses are commonly found in email attachments or links from unknown senders: once a user opens theis attachment or clicks the link, the virus quickly spreads onto the computer.

-In addition to this, viruses also spread via:
+In addition, viruses also spread in these ways:

 • Website downloads